MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 --release-notes "Some note."
 ```

 You will need to fill in the blanks like the list command.
-Instead of having a static release note, it's possible to use the --release-notes-file instead.
+Instead of having a static release note, it's possible to use the `--release-notes-file` instead.
+A release note file is plain text file encoded with UTF-8.

 ## Debugging a failed release